Everest Base Camp Difficulty

-While trekking to Everest Base camp trek, you need a Sagarmatha National Park entry permit.
+While trekking to the Everest Base camp trek, you need a Sagarmatha National Park entry permit.
 This can be obtained from the Tourism Board from Kathmandu or Monjo at the park entrance.
 This will cost around NRP 3000 per person.

 Additional Permit for Jiri to Everest Base Camp trek

-You need an additional permit from Jiri to the Everest Base camp trek.
+You need an additional permit from Jiri for the Everest Base camp trek.
 For an additional permit, you need the Gaurishankar conservation area.
 This can be obtained from the Tourism Board in Kathmandu.
 This will cost around NRP 3000.

 TIMS permit to trek to Everest Base Camp

 Every trekker who visits Nepal for the Everest Base camp trek needs a special permit.
 The Trekkers’ information Management Card (TIMS) is compulsory for every kind of trek in Nepal for foreign visitors.